cocoemily/newplot_shiny/README.md

 - Plot intersection of specific codes, units, levels (e.g. code lithics from unit X)
 - Plot refits (how does this work in original newplot?)

+- transfer to a site database
+  - need to determine what type of database is going to be used

 ### Things to test
 - can R shiny app be run from tablet?